Mary Poppins (book series): Bert the Matchman

 The Matchman or "Bert" is Mary Poppins's friend.
 In the books, when the weather is fine, he is a screever, but when it rains he instead sells matches and is thus known as the Matchman.
 Mary Poppins sometimes goes on outings with Bert on her Second Thursday off.
 Bert is also friendly with the Banks children and the other residents of Cherry Tree Lane.
 As well as match selling and street art, he has an occasional third occupation – busking with his hurdy-gurdy.
 In the 1964 Disney film, Bert (portrayed by Dick Van Dyke) is a combination of the Matchman and the Sweep and has a more prominent role in the children's adventures, including taking care of Mary's Uncle Albert and giving Mr. Banks sensible parenting advice.
-In the stage musical he is a similar role, acting as a narrator and faraway friend of Mary and the Banks children.
+In the stage musical he has a similar role, acting as a narrator and faraway friend of Mary and the Banks children.
 In the 2018 film, Bert's apprentice Jack says that Bert had earned enough money to leave London and is now off travelling the world.